ArtemIlinn/algotrading/README.md

-Project of predicting stock prices and movements using supervised learning, and creating (low-frequency) trading stratedies.
+Project of predicting stock prices and movements using supervised learning, and creating mft stratedies.

 Origiana Data source: